PassivePicasso/Claudable/README.md

 # Claudable

-Claudable is a desktop application that enhances the Claude AI experience by providing local file management and integration capabilities.

-**Note:** This is a side project.
-If someone wants to pick this up and take the wheel, feel free; otherwise, I'll only be updating it as I run into issues I want to streamline.

-Interestingly, the code for this project was primarily written by Claude itself, and the Claudable project was developed using Claudable as soon as the interface allowed for it - a case of the tool being used to improve itself!

-## Features

-- **Web Integration**: Embeds Claude AI's web interface directly into the application.
-- **Project Structure Viewer**: Displays and manages local project files and directories.
-- **Artifact Management**: Tracks and manages artifacts created by Claude AI.
-- **SVG Handling**: Converts SVG artifacts to PNG or ICO formats.
-- **Download Management**: Manages file downloads from the Claude AI interface.
-- **Customizable Layout**: Allows swapping panels for a personalized user experience.
-- **File Filtering**: Provides options to filter and view specific file types or statuses.

-## Key Functionalities

-### Drag and Drop

-- **Project Structure to Claude AI**: Drag files from the Project Structure view and drop them into the Claude AI interface to add them to Project Knowledge or Chat files.
-- **SVG Artifacts to Project Structure**: Drag SVG artifacts from the SVG Artifacts tab and drop them into folders in the Project Structure view.
-  - Default: Saves as PNG
-  - Hold Ctrl while dropping: Saves as ICO

-### Filter Settings

-The Filter Settings tab allows you to define filters that control which files and folders are displayed in the Project Structure view.
-You can add multiple filters, and the system will hide any files or folders that match these filters.

-### Project Structure View Modes

-The Project Structure view has three modes:

-1. **Show All**: Displays all files and folders.
-2. **Show Only Tracked Artifacts**: Only shows files that are tracked as artifacts by Claude AI.
-3. **Show Only Outdated Files**: Displays only tracked artifacts where the local file is newer than the version Claude AI knows about.

-## Technologies Used

-- C# / .NET
-- WPF (Windows Presentation Foundation)
-- WebView2 for web integration
-- JSON for data serialization
-- SVG.Skia for SVG processing
+Claudable is a sophisticated desktop application designed to enhance the Claude AI experience by providing local file management and integration capabilities.
+This application serves as a bridge between Claude AI's web interface and your local file system, offering a seamless workflow for managing projects, artifacts, and downloads.

+## Key Features

+1. **Web Integration**
+   - Embeds Claude AI's web interface directly into the application
+   - Seamless interaction with Claude AI without leaving the app

+2. **Project Structure Viewer**
+   - Displays and manages local project files and directories
+   - Supports drag-and-drop functionality for easy file management
+   - Filter settings to customize the view of project files

+3. **Artifact Management**
+   - Tracks and manages artifacts created by Claude AI
+   - Supports SVG artifacts with preview and export options
+   - Enables associating local files with Claude AI artifacts

+4. **Download Management**
+   - Manages file downloads from the Claude AI interface
+   - Allows drag-and-drop of downloaded files into the project structure

+5. **Customizable Layout**
+   - Swap panels for a personalized user experience
+   - Adjustable split view between Claude AI interface and project structure

+6. **File Filtering and View Modes**
+   - Filter settings to exclude specific files or folders from view
+   - Multiple view modes: Show All, Show Only Tracked Artifacts, Show Only Outdated Files

+7. **SVG Handling**
+   - Converts SVG artifacts to PNG or ICO formats
+   - Drag-and-drop SVG artifacts into the project structure

+8. **Project Association**
+   - Associates local folders with Claude AI projects
+   - Automatically loads associated project structure when switching projects in Claude AI

+9. **File Synchronization**
+   - Tracks differences between local files and Claude AI artifacts
+   - Visual indicators for files that are newer locally or in Claude AI

+10. **Custom Theming**
+    - Implements a custom Claude-inspired theme for a cohesive look and feel

+11. **Window State Management**
+    - Saves and restores window state, including size, position, and panel configuration

+12. **File System Monitoring**
+    - Real-time updates to the project structure when files change on disk

+## Technical Details

+- Built with C# and WPF (Windows Presentation Foundation)
+- Uses WebView2 for web integration
+- Implements MVVM (Model-View-ViewModel) architecture
+- Utilizes various WPF controls and custom styles
+- Implements custom drag-and-drop functionality
+- Uses SkiaSharp for SVG processing

 ## Getting Started